Wound care guideline (part 4) - Leg ulceration dressing

-Although there are many types of leg ulcers, the most common are venous, followed by arterial, and then mixed venous arterial.
+Although there are many types of leg ulceration, the most common are venous, followed by arterial, and then mixed venous arterial.

-The classic signs and symptoms of each of these ulcer types can be found in the Australian and New Zealand Clinical Practice Guideline for Venous ulcer prevention and management.
+The classic signs and symptoms of each of leg ulceration can be found in the Australian and New Zealand Clinical Practice Guideline for Venous ulcer prevention and management.

 Venous ulcers are located in the lower third of the lower-leg and generally are superficial and weeping.